See what drives us forward from our team to our values.

 To determine a fair and competitive car allowance amount you need to know your employees' actual business vehicle expenses.
 It also helps to know the range of allowance amounts being issued by similarly-sized organizations, especially organizations in your industry.

-This is where benchmarking data can help.
+This is where automotive cost benchmark data can help.
 With accurate vehicle expense data for 2024, you can confidently set your optimal car allowance.
 Start the process of obtaining a benchmarking report below, or read the rest of the post to learn about the risks of setting an allowance amount without data.

 Calculate your optimal 2024 car allowance (free)